technical details:

 - Bit part.
 She confuses 'alligator' with 'escalator.'

-- Bit part.
+- Extra.
 This is the little blonde boy that sits directly to the left of Stymie in class.
+Since this kid appeared in "Birthday Blues," he should be either Paul Godfrey, Roy Godfrey,

 - other kids